When we are troubled by an emotion, we need to ‘digest’ it in the same way that we would digest our food.

 Being able to recognise that my present reaction and behaviour was a survival pattern that I no longer needed, I was then able to relieve myself of the feeling that I deserved punishment.
 The emotion of fear was then able to leave my body and I could relax.

 This is where getting in touch with our inner child helps.
 Instead of berating myself for how I had failed to speak up and deal with the situation at work, I could take a self compassionate approach.
 I saw it as a learning opportunity, which had been sent to me, to help me clear the childhood wounds that have been causing me pain.
 Next time a situation like this occurs and the same feeling of irritability and injustice comes up, I will be able to recognise that I have choices in how I respond.
 I can analyse the situation and work out what the best course of action is for me to take.
-This will be a way for me to regain the power within myself that was taken away from me during childhood.
+This will be a way for me to regain the innate power within myself.